 Goose Facts

-What are Canada Geese doing in Missouri?
+1. What are Canada geese doing in Missouri?

 The name "Canada geese" is misleading.
 The subspecies of Canada geese (Branta canadensis maxima) that live in Missouri year-round are resident geese, descendants of geese living in the Midwest for centuries!
 They nested on the bluffs and lived in the riversʼ wetlands, and even Lewis and Clark recorded their presence along the Missouri River.
 During winter months their northern smaller relatives migrate to Missouri, seeking open water and food and return north in the spring.